Key Takeaways

 Conclusion

-The Pabau vs Portrait Care decision ultimately comes down to operational scope.
-Portrait Care occupies a focused position in the aesthetic software market, with a design philosophy centred on photographic documentation and treatment planning.
-For solo or small aesthetic practices where visual record-keeping is the primary priority, it warrants evaluation – though the absence of verified public pricing and third-party reviews means the due diligence bar is higher before committing.
+The Pabau vs Portrait Care decision comes down to operational scope and geography.
+Portrait Care suits independent US medspa entrepreneurs who want software and business services in one place — though the absence of verified pricing and third-party reviews means due diligence is essential before committing.

-Pabau is a broader platform, built for aesthetic, medical, wellness, and multi-specialty practices that need the full operational stack in one place.
-With over 370 verified reviews on Capterra, documented multi-location support, a native integration ecosystem, and an expanding AI documentation capability through Echo AI, it is the lower-risk choice for practices with complex or growing operational needs.
+Pabau is the broader platform, built for aesthetic, medical, wellness, and multi-specialty practices needing the full operational stack.
+With over 600 verified reviews on Capterra, multi-location support, and Echo AI, it is the lower-risk choice for complex or growing practices — and the default for any clinic outside the US.

 Frequently Asked Questions

-Portrait Care is a practice management platform designed for aesthetic clinics.
-It focuses on photographic documentation and treatment planning workflows.
-The platform includes appointment scheduling, CRM, and billing features.
+Portrait Care is a US-based practice management platform designed for independent medspa entrepreneurs.
+It combines EHR, scheduling, CRM, payments, and inventory management with bundled business services including medical director access, compliance support, and supply savings.
 Specific capabilities should be verified directly with Portrait Care, as independent documentation is limited.

-Pabau is a broader clinic management platform covering booking, digital consent, injection plotting, before-and-after photos, invoicing, staff management, and marketing automation.
-Portrait Care emphasises photographic documentation and treatment planning.
-Pabau suits practices needing multi-location support or broader operational coverage; Portrait Care may suit solo aesthetic practitioners prioritising visual record workflows.
+Pabau is a broader platform covering the full clinic workflow — booking, digital consent, injection plotting, invoicing, staff management, and marketing automation.
+Portrait Care combines practice management software with bundled business services for independent US medspa entrepreneurs.
+Pabau suits practices needing multi-location support or broader operational depth; Portrait Care suits US-based practitioners who want software and business infrastructure in one place.

 Portrait Care includes appointment scheduling and online booking capabilities.
 Whether it supports deposit collection natively has not been independently confirmed at the time of writing.
 Pabau’s deposit collection feature is documented and integrated with its online booking system.
 Verify Portrait Care’s deposit functionality directly with their team before evaluating it for your clinic.

-Before-and-after photo management appears to be a core feature of Portrait Care’s design.
-Pabau also offers a before and after photo management feature, with images linked directly to the patient record alongside treatment notes and consent forms.
+Both platforms include before-and-after photo management.
+Pabau links images directly to the patient record alongside treatment notes and consent forms.
 For UK practitioners, having photographic records within the clinical record supports GDPR compliance by reducing fragmented data storage.

 Yes.
 Pabau integrates with third-party payment providers and accounting software including Xero.
 Its integration ecosystem is documented on pabau.com/integrations.
 This allows financial data to flow between Pabau and accounting tools without manual export, which is relevant for clinics managing revenue across multiple practitioners or locations.

-Portrait Care offers reporting features for tracking business performance.
-The specific metrics, customisation options, and export capabilities are not independently documented at the time of writing.
+Portrait Care’s dashboard tracks KPIs in real time.
+The specific metrics, customization options, and export capabilities are not independently documented at the time of writing.
 Pabau provides detailed analytics covering revenue, staff performance, client retention, and treatment outcomes, with multi-location consolidation available for clinic groups.